-We're going to begin a study that will explore several important questions concerning the nation of Israel from a Biblical basis - questions such as the following...
+e're going to begin a study that will explore several important questions concerning the nation of Israel from a Biblical basis - questions such as the following:

-- What should the attitude of the Christian be towards Israel as a nation? - Should the fact that national Israel is currently in unbelief affect the way we view the covenants and promises God has given to them? - Is Israel as a unique chosen nation still relevant in God's program and do they still have a future in His plan? - How should Christians view the modern State of Israel? - Should Christians support the independent sovereignty of the modern State of Israel? - And should we view the reemergence of Israel as a prophetic harbinger of the end-times?
+- What should the attitude of the Christian be towards Israel as a nation? - Should the fact that national Israel is currently in unbelief affect the way we view the covenants and promises God has given to them? - Is Israel as a unique chosen nation still relevant in God's program and do they still have a future in His plan? - How should Christians view the modern State of Israel? - Should Christians support the independent sovereignty of the modern State of Israel?